-Although I initially started a career in teaching, in 2013 I was awarded a Bachelor of Creative Arts with Distinction from the University of Southern Queensland (Visual Arts/Marketing).
-After graduating, I was thrilled to be awarded the 2013 Golden Key International Honour Society award for Visual and Performing Arts (Painting).
-I then completed a Certificate IV in Graphic Design and I worked for a few years in Marketing and Design before becoming a full-time freelance illustrator and designer.
+In 2013, Katherine was awarded a Bachelor of Creative Arts with Distinction from the University of Southern Queensland (Visual Arts/Marketing).
+After graduating, she was thrilled to be awarded the 2013 Golden Key International Honour Society award for Visual and Performing Arts (Painting).
+She then completed a Certificate IV in Graphic Design and worked in Marketing and Design before becoming a full-time freelance illustrator.

 DID YOU STUDY ART?